-There are also some basic coverage plans available that don’t require any deep probing and guarantee acceptance regardless of your health.
-They are called guaranteed issue policies.
+There are also some basic life insurance coverage plans available that don’t require any deep probing and guarantee acceptance regardless of your health.
+They are called guaranteed issue policies and are also known as non medical life insurance policies.
 However, they are, you guessed it, much more expensive and therefore not recommended for most people, especially if you’re currently in good health.

-Luckily, we’ve built a pretty great tool that can help you figure that out now that you know how life insurance works in Canada.
+Luckily, we’ve built a pretty great tool that can help you figure that out the best life insurance policy for you, now that you know how life insurance works in Canada.

 We’ve only scratched the surface here, so if you’re still curious about life insurance, and want to dive deeper on some of these terms and concepts check out the rest of PolicyAdvisor magazine for honest, insurance advice and in-depth articles.